kolaczyn/4chan-scraper/README.md

 ## How To Use It

+You first have to follow the instructions in [the Setup section](#setup).
-It looks self explanatory - the first argument of the application is the link to the thread you want to scrape.
+You run it like any other command base program.
+The first argument of the application is the link to the thread you want to scrape.

 ```shell
 # enter the virtual environment